 The past weeks have been unparalleled in terms of activity among the mobile developers around mobile device clouds.
-Personally, I am happy to see Microsoft, Amazon, IBM, and numerous other companies are stepping up in delivering open, standards based tools and services from cloud for mobile devs.
+Personally, I am happy to see Microsoft, Amazon, IBM, and numerous other companies are stepping up in delivering open, standards-based tools and services from the cloud for mobile devs.

 Continuous deployments: Faster release cycles have become a source of competitive advantage.
-With containers it is easy to push or pull the relevant images to the right endpoint servers and simplify CI/CD process.
+With containers, it is easy to push or pull the relevant images to the right endpoint servers and simplify the CI/CD process.
 Also mocked back-ends are easy with containers.
-With mock servers devs do not need to talk with IT department to open a VPN access or whitelist IPs to their development back-end.
+With mock servers, devs do not need to talk with the IT department to open a VPN access or whitelist IPs to their development back-end.

 Learn these aspects to improve test efficiency and effectiveness.Download